barryvan/CSSMin/README.md

 # Results #

-These are the results of compressing the main CSS file for one of the webapps I develop at work (yes, we use this in production):
+These are the results of compressing the main CSS file for one of the webapps I develop at work.
+Note that many of these compressors only offer an online service, which means that they can't easily be used as part of your general build process.

 <table>
 	<thead>